 Аутосомно-домінантна атрофія зорового нерва

 Dominant optic atrophy is inherited in an autosomal dominant fashion.
-It is believed to be the most common of the hereditary optic neuropathies, with prevalence in the range of 1:10,000 to 1:50,000.
+It is believed to be the most common of the hereditary optic neuropathies, with prevalence in the range of 1:10,000 to 1:50,000 (2).
 It is thought to be optic abiotrophy, premature degeneration of the optic nerve leading to progressive vision loss.
-Onset is in the 1st decade of life.
+Onset is often in the first decade of life, but it can be first detected later in life.

 Спадкова невропатія зорового нерва Лебера

 Leber hereditary optic neuropathy involves a mitochondrial DNA abnormality that affects cellular respiration.
 Although mitochondrial DNA throughout the body is affected, vision loss is the primary manifestation.
-Most cases (80 to 90%) occur in males.
+Most cases occur in males (3).
 The disease is inherited with a maternal inheritance pattern, meaning that all offspring of a woman with the abnormality inherit the abnormality, but only females can pass on the abnormality because the zygote receives mitochondria only from the mother.

 Symptoms and Signs of Hereditary Optic Neuropathies